Poojan240/IAquaticProject/server-Node/README.md

 1>Clone the project into the local directory.

+2>At the server-Node install express by npm install express

 2>To execute the server run npm start.

 3>After the server has been executed, upon running the client  built on Angular by command ng serve --open